 Best Travel Cable Organizers — Tame Your Tech

 The best travel cable organizer is a zippered pouch with elastic loops sized to hold a phone charger, laptop charger, USB-C cable, adapter, and a portable battery without tangling.
 For most travelers a compact 8-10 inch pouch handles everything; a larger one is overkill.
-Below are the top picks across compact, modular, and premium styles.
-All of them solve the same problem: cables that knot in your bag during transit.

 Top picks at a glance